Patient News & Information

 There has been an increase in patients sending in letters to the practice addressed to GP's about their general health concerns, test results and seeking appointments through this medium.

-all letters will scanned onto patients records but will not be reviewed by a GP.
+All letters will scanned onto patients records but will not be reviewed by a GP.

 Referral information